Forfás: Board

-Forfás was ultimately a board of members that advised Government.
+Forfás was ultimately a board of members that advised the Government.
 Members were appointed to the Board of Forfás by the Minister for Enterprise, Trade and Employment and as provided for in the Industrial Development legislation.
-Under the Industrial Development Act 1993, the CEOs of IDA Ireland, Enterprise Ireland and Science Foundation Ireland were automatically Board members of Forfás.
+Under the Industrial Development Act 1993, the CEOs of IDA Ireland, Enterprise Ireland and Science Foundation Ireland were automatically board members of Forfás.
 By tradition, the Director General of FÁS and the Secretary General of the Department of Enterprise, Trade and Employment were also board members.
-The Board also included a panel of business, economic and other specialists.
+The Board also included a panel of business, economic, and other specialists.

 Executive

 While Forfás was a board, that board was supported by an executive of salaried employees.
 Forfás was the sole legal employer of staff in its own executive, Enterprise Ireland, IDA Ireland and Science Foundation Ireland.
-Arising out of this, all staff employed in these bodies were Forfás employees seconded to such bodies.
-Upon retirement, Forfás assumed responsibility for their pension, resulting in Forfás having a large annual pensions cost and a significant liability under accounting standard FRS 17.
+Arising out of this, all staff employed in these bodies were Forfás employees on secondment.
+Upon their retirement, Forfás assumed responsibility for their pension, resulting in Forfás having a large annual pensions cost and a significant liability under accounting standard FRS 17.